Get started with customer relationship management tools

 Finding the best fit

-Think about whether your focus is analytical, on sales, service or social media.
-You might want an all-in-one platform, or software that you can tweak to meet more niche requirements.
+Think about where you want your focus to be.
+Is it on sales, service or social media?
+You might want an all-in-one platform.
+Do you have more niche requirements?
+If so, maybe look for software that you can tweak to meet these.

 Operational CRM